celo-org/docs/blog/03-3-23-floral-tutorial-sage/floral-tutorial-sage.md

 ## Tutorial Overview

 In this tutorial, we would be building a smart contract for buying and selling flowers on the Celo blockchain.
 The contract contains a set of rules and conditions that must be met before the transaction can take place.
 The conditions include the price of the flowers and any other relevant terms.
 Once the conditions are met, the contract automatically executes the transaction, transferring ownership of the flowers and the payment between the buyer and the seller in a secure, transparent, and tamper-proof manner.
-This eliminates the need for intermediaries and ensures that the transaction is fair, efficient, and reliable.<br>
+This eliminates the need for intermediaries and ensures that the transaction is fair, efficient, and reliable.

 Now let's begin writing our smart contract.